Boussau/boussau.github.io/tutorials/M2_Tutorials/TP6_CodonModels/index.md

 ```
 This function, `fnCodonHKY`, directly takes the parameters of the nucleotide substitution model ($\kappa$ and $\pi$, in the mathematical notation above), as well as the $\omega$ parameter, and then automatically builds the 61x61 rate matrix $Q$.

 Of course, before calling this function, you need to create the model variables `kappa`, `nucstat` and `omega`.
-For `kappa` and `nucstat`, you can do as previously, for the HKY model (an exponential prior for `kappa` and a uniform Dirichlet prior for `nucstat`).
-For `omega`, we can also use an exponential prior, which we could take of mean 5 (the dN/dS at the level of a gene is rarely above 1, in fact).
+For `kappa` and `nucstat`, you can do as previously for the HKY model (an uniform prior for `kappa` and a uniform Dirichlet prior for `nucstat`).
+For `omega`, we can use an exponential prior, which we could take of mean 5 (the dN/dS at the level of a gene is rarely above 1, in fact).

 Once these three parameter components are defined, you can then create the matrix $Q$ (with the command given above), and the substitution process can then be instantiated:
 ```